Dejounte Murray

-Dejounte Dashaun Murray (/dəˈʒɒnteɪ/ də-ZHON-tay; born September 19, 1996) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+Dejounte Dashaun Murray (/dəˈʒɒnteɪ/ də-ZHON-tay; born September 19, 1996) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He played one season of college basketball for the Washington Huskies, where he earned second-team all-conference honors in the Pac-12 as a freshman in 2015–16.
 He was selected by the San Antonio Spurs in the first round of the 2016 NBA draft with the 29th overall pick.
 In 2022, Murray was named to his first NBA All-Star Game and led the league in steals.
 He is the Spurs' franchise leader in career triple-doubles.
+He has also played for the Atlanta Hawks.

+Early life

+Murray grew up in the impoverished South End area of Seattle, Washington.
+Throughout his upbringing, he was exposed to gun and drug violence, homelessness, and parental incarceration.
+Prior to high school, Murray spent time in juvenile detention.

 High school career

 Murray attended Rainier Beach High School in Seattle, Washington.
-The school is a basketball powerhouse, having produced such NBA talents as Jamal Crawford, Doug Christie, Terrence Williams, Nate Robinson and Kevin Porter Jr. Murray led the Vikings to three Class 3A state championships titles.
+The school is a basketball powerhouse, having produced such NBA talents as Jamal Crawford, Doug Christie, Terrence Williams, Nate Robinson, and Kevin Porter Jr. Crawford encouraged Murray to take basketball seriously.
+Murray led the Vikings to three Class 3A state championships titles.

 Among other honors that he received, Murray was named Washington Mr. Basketball by the Washington Interscholastic Basketball Coaches Association as well as The Seattle Times State Player of the Year.